hmeinertrita/MyPlanetGirlGuides/README.md

 * Shwetha Sivakumar

 ## Problem statement
-GirlGuidesCanada is embarking on a massive change which will impact all of its members is some way, shape or form (~100k).
+GirlGuidesCanada is embarking on a massive change which will impact all of its members in some way, shape or form (~100k).
 Girls, parents, Guiders or other Sr. volunteers have no centralized way to share what they feel/think about the change and we have no way to hear, analyze and consolidate 'the pulse' of the field.
 We need a better way to get at this information to help us make decisions in real time!

 ## Our solution
 * Created an application that allows the client to gather data from social media